Skip to article frontmatterSkip to article content

 Generating a Great Circle Arc with Intermediates Points

-Determine the points (lat, lon) a given fraction of a distance (d) between a starting points A (latA, lonA) and the final point B (latB, lonB) where f is a fraction along the great circle arc. f=0 is point A and f=1 is point B.
+Along a unit sphere, we can calculate each intermediate point as a fractional distance along the arc.
+We can determine the points as a given fraction of a distance (d) between a starting points A (latA, lonA) and the final point B (latB, lonB) where f is a fraction along the great circle arc.
+As a result, Point A is atf=0 and Point B sits atf=1 along the arc.

 Where, antipodal is defined by: